 Sunscreens that come in spray formulas like this one are so convenient, and can often be more failproof than others, as they are easy to apply, and touch up if you miss a spot.
 For maximum protection for the entire day, the recommendation is to apply 15 minutes before going outside, and then re-applying it every two hours, to ensure the sunscreen is always 100% effective.
 It’s water-resistant for 80 minutes, so it’s also best to re-apply after you go for a swim, as well.

 Neutrogena Beach Defense Body Sunscreen Stick SPF 50+

-- 1.5-ounces of Neutrogena Beach Defense Sunscreen Stick with Broad Spectrum SPF 50+ for superior skin protection from harsh summer elements for active families and to help prevent sunburn and decrease the risk of skin cancer when used as directed
+- 1.5-ounces of Neutrogena Beach Defense Sunscreen Stick with Broad Spectrum SPF 50+ for superior skin protection from harsh summer elements for active families and to help prevent sunburn and decrease the risk of skin cancer caused by the sun when used as directed

-- Clinically proven to help defend against the signs of sun and water damage to prevent sunburn, this sunscreen stick is made with Helioplex, a sunscreen technology with superior broad-spectrum UVA/UVB protection
+- Clinically proven to help defend against the signs of sun and water damage to prevent sunburn, this face & body sunscreen stick is made with Helioplex, a sunscreen technology with superior broad-spectrum UVA/UVB protection

 This sunblock stick from Neutrogena has a high protection factor and it also ensures that you’re applying enough to completely protect your skin.
 One of the best occasions to use this is when you only have a little bit of skin showing, such as your arms or your legs, and you can keep applying it to these small areas in a convenient and stain-free way.